NotArb/Jupiter/ConfigDocs.md

 proxy_user=""
 proxy_password=""

+# Blockhash fetcher (Required - needed to ensure transactions have the latest blockhash to land)
 [blockhash_fetcher]
 rpc_keys=["solana-pub"] # List of RPC keys to fetch blockhashes from commitment="confirmed" # Commitment level of the blockhash to fetch fetch_rate_ms=1200 # Interval for fetching the latest blockhash (in milliseconds)

+# Jupiter token fetcher (Optional)
 [jupiter_token_fetcher]
 enabled=true # Enable or disable the Jupiter token fetcher fetch_ms=10000 # Interval for fetching tradable tokens from Jupiter (in milliseconds)